|

 In the 18th and 19th centuries, if a barge on the Shropshire Union Canal needed to unload at the mills, the lock gate into the Dee could only be opened on a flood tide.
 Navigating a craft designed for canal use was risky work; extra hands were needed with long poles to help keep the barge straight.
 The picture shows the result of getting it wrong.
 Having failed to tie up at the mill, the barge has been carried on under the bridge and stranded in top of the causeway as the tide recedes.
 It was recorded that "It took nearly all the carthorses in Chester" to pull her off.

-When this photograph was taken, the river bank has not yet been formerly 'laid out', planted with trees and provided with the seating and bandstand we know today.
+When this photograph was taken, the river bank has not yet been formerly 'laid out', planted with trees and provided with the seating and bandstand we know and enjoy today.

 Go here to see a beautiful etching of the area by A.Godwin from around the same time.